Causal Bandit Over Unknown Graphs: Upper Confidence Bounds With Backdoor Adjustment: Problem formulation

-Treating atomic interventions as arms, we can view the problem of finding the variable with the largest causal effect in the framework of a multi-armed bandit problem.
+Treating atomic interventions as arms, we formulate the problem of finding the variable with the largest causal effect under the framework of a multi-armed bandit problem.
 The arm set is